 What you eat determines how you well you sleep!
 That’s right, food is not only responsible for your weight but also for the quality and hours of sleep you get every night.
 I bet you didn’t know that.

 Well, don’t look so worried!
-I have some good news for you.
-I have put together a super healthy list of food and drinks that will catalyze the production of melatonin ( the sleep-inducing hormone) in your body.
+We have some good news for you.
+We have put together a super healthy list of food and drinks that will catalyze the production of melatonin ( the sleep-inducing hormone) in your body.

 Including these foods and drinks in your daily diet should keep your sleep cycle sorted.
 Let’s see what these food items are and how they help you doze off into a sweet slumber.